nventive/Chinook.DynamicMvvm/src/DynamicMvvm.Abstractions/ViewModel/IViewModel.md

 ### Children view models

-You can attach children ViewModels to your `IViewModel`.
+You can attach child ViewModels to your `IViewModel`.

 This is useful if you want to share a set of functionalities between multiple ViewModels.